 If you have looked into whether you have to bisque fire pottery, you may have read about single-fire glazing.
 Single-fire glazing eliminates the need for the bisque step because the pottery is only fired once.
 This can be confusing for some beginners.
 This article is to help you decide on what you want to do with your pottery.

 Do You Have to Bisque Fire Pottery? – An Overview

 Most pottery goes through a two-step firing process.
 First, a bisque firing, then it is fired again to melt the glaze.
 It’s a two-step process, although the second firing is optional.

 During a bisque fire, the clay undergoes important chemical and physical changes.
 Residual moisture evaporates from the clay.
 Water that is bonded to the clay at a chemical level is driven out.
 And organic materials in the clay body burn away.

 In addition to this, the surface of the clay particles start to adhere to one another.
 And the clay particles move closer to one another.
 The clay becomes harder and denser.
 This process is known as sintering, and this is the point at which the clay becomes ceramic.

-Before a bisque fire, bone dry clay can easily be rehydrated and made workable again.
+Before a bisque fire, bone-dry clay can easily be rehydrated and made workable again.
 Once it has become ceramic, it can no longer return to a pliable state.
-Ceramic bisque fired clay porous but insoluble.
+Ceramic bisque-fired clay is porous but insoluble.

 More often than not, the glazed ceramic is then fired a second time.
 The second firing is also known as the glaze fire or ‘glost’ fire.
 During this firing, the glaze melts and forms a glass layer over the surface of the pottery.
 This can look lovely and it often makes the pottery impermeable.